vinaydhegde/testdriven-site/_posts/2017-06-04-01-part2-code-coverage.markdown

 TOTAL                      94     15     10      0    86%
 ```

 The web version can be viewed within the newly created "htmlcov" directory.
+Now you can quickly see which parts of the code are, and are not, covered by a test.
 Add this directory to the *.gitignore* file, commit your code, and push it to GitHub.

 Let's now run a quick sanity check using Docker Compose.

 Deactivate the virtual environment in *flask-microservices-users*, navigate to the *flask-microservices-main* project directory, make sure the active machine is `dev` (via `docker-machine ls`), and then update the containers:

 ```sh
 $ docker-compose up -d --build